 What are the disadvantages of the Internet?

-Although the Internet is one of man's greatest creations, it also has many disadvantages.
-Below is a list of many of the disadvantages of the Internet.
+Although the Internet is one of man's greatest creations, it also has many disadvantages, several of which are listed in the following sections.

 Bullying, trolls, stalkers, and crime

-With people sharing information on the Internet, it's also easier for stalkers to find personal information about someone or use online services to help them find information about someone.
+With people sharing information on the Internet, it's also easier for stalkers to find personal information about others through various means.

 Hidden places on the Internet and the deep web can also be a place for criminals to conduct business without as much fear of being caught.
 A global audience also gives criminals more ways to solicit their goods.